EE-Twister/CableTrayRoute/docs/AMPACITY_METHOD.md

 ## Calibration

 The resistance constants were tuned so that calculated ampacities match IEEE 835 tables.

-Using a baseline of 500 kcmil Cu THHN (90 °C) and 2/0 Al (75 °C) in air, a fixed air thermal resistance of 3.4 °C·m/W yields results within ±5 % of the published values.
+The library now exposes a `calibrateAmpacityModel` function which performs a grid search over reasonable model parameters.
+The routine compares the calculated ampacity of three common cables against their IEEE 835 free‑air ratings:

+- **4/0 AWG Cu THHN (90 °C)** – 260 A
+- **500 kcmil Cu THHN (90 °C)** – 430 A
+- **250 kcmil Al THHN (75 °C)** – 215 A

+`calibrateAmpacityModel` adjusts the assumed insulation thermal conductivity, default duct resistance and the air thermal resistance until the maximum deviation from these reference values falls below ±10 %.
+Typical calibrated values are an air resistance near **3.4 °C·m/W** and an insulation thermal conductivity of about **0.31 W/m·°C**.

 The original Neher‑McGrath paper provides additional discussion on how soil conditions influence ampacity.